cockroachdb/docs/src/current/v23.2/migration-strategy-live-migration.md

 With the immediate cutover approach, the application begins writing to the target database with no pause.
 This approach can lead to incorrect or inconsistent data between the two databases if there were any active application transactions at the time of the cutover, and may require work after cutover to correct any unacceptable data inconsistencies.
 Cockroach Labs does not recommend the immediate cutover approach with the live migration strategy.

 Cockroach Labs recommends using the consistent cutover approach when using the live migration strategy.
 Your data remains more consistent and downtime is minimized.
+[MOLT LMS]({% link {{ page.version.version }}/live-migration-service.md %}#consistent-cutover) only supports consistent cutover.

 However, if zero downtime is truly required, the immediate cutover approach may be used at the risk of some data inconsistencies.
 Third-party migration tools like [AWS DMS]({% link {{ page.version.version }}/aws-dms.md %}), [Qlik]({% link {{ page.version.version }}/qlik.md %}), and [Striim]({% link {{ page.version.version }}/striim.md %}) perform the initial migration into CockroachDB, and replicate ongoing changes.
 CockroachDB [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %}) allow for replication to the source database after cutover, simplifying the service architecture.

 ## Advantages and disadvantages of the live migration strategy